giorgi43/mandelbrot-explorer/README.md

 * or you can select rectangular region with mouse on the screen to zoom into

 As you zoom further, number of iterations or bailout value must be increased for more details of the set to be shown.
- `J` `J` keys can be used to decrease/increase this value accordingly. keep in mind that on high bailout values CPU will take more time for computation.
+ `J` `K` keys can be used to decrease/increase this value accordingly. keep in mind that on high bailout values CPU will take more time for computation.
 Use `P` key to save current frame as png image
 ## Command line options